shipshapecode/shepherd/docs-src/tutorials/02-usage.md

 ### Rendering Tours in Specific Locations

 By default, tour steps will append their elements to the `body` element of the DOM.
 This is perfect for most use cases, but not always.
-If you need to have steps appended elsewhere you can take advantage of Tippy's
+If you need to have steps appended elsewhere you can take advantage of Popper's
-[`appendTo` option](https://atomiks.github.io/tippyjs/#append-to-option) by defining it on the `tippyOptions` hash inside of each Step's options hash.
+[options](https://popper.js.org/docs/v2/constructors/#options) by defining it on the `popperOptions` hash inside of each Step's options hash, by passing modifiers.

 ### 🔼 Displaying Arrows